GLOBAL MARKETS-Dollar gains on ECB stimulus talk, stocks decline

 fragile economic recovery in the single currency bloc.

-lows after the ECB raised the prospect that it could embark on
+after the ECB raised the prospect that it could embark on an

 Spain and Italy, which two years ago were at the forefront